phpearth/docs/packages/cms.md

 CMS is usually a complete out of the box solution.
-Content management framework (CMF) on the other hand is a system, which uses reusable components and is a level between a framework and CMS.
+Content management framework (CMF) on the other hand is a system, which uses reusable components and is a level between a framework and a CMS.
 It enables you to make your CMS more customized.
-Many above CMSes listed above have characteristics of CMS as well, but the following illustrate some more notable CMF examples:
+Many CMSes listed above have characteristics of CMF as well however the following examples are some more notable content management frameworks by the definition:

 * [Symfony CMF](http://cmf.symfony.com/)